CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 Add a map special to the starting location, see JSON_FLAGS for the possible specials.

+## `missions`
+(optional, array of strings)

+A list of mission ids that will be started and assigned to the player at the start of the game.
+Only missions with the ORIGIN_GAME_START origin are allowed.
+The last mission in the list will be the active mission, if multiple missions are assigned.

 # Starting locations

 Starting locations are specified as JSON object with "type" member set to "start_location":